 Any sales of substantial amounts of our common shares in the public market or the exercise of significant amounts of options or the perception that such sales or exercise might occur, whether as a result of the separation or otherwise, may cause the market price of our common shares to decline.
-Upon completion of the separation, we will have outstanding an aggregate of 73,984,484 common shares based upon the number of shares of Alcan common shares outstanding on December 24, 2004 and the distribution ratio of one of our common shares for every five Alcan common shares outstanding.
+Upon completion of the separation, we had outstanding an aggregate of 73,988,932 common shares and options covering an aggregate of 2,764,841 common shares.